 Fat that is produced during outdoor cooking needs to be kept to a minimum, as that can increase the risk of cancer.
 Pick leaner meats to cut down on the amount of fat.
 Fish is an excellent choice because it has a reduced amount of fat.
-And, of course, vegetables are low in fat and complement any grilled meal.
+And, of course, vegetables are low in fat and complement any meal.

 Make sure you don't use the same plate for raw and cooked foods.
 That will keep bacteria to a minimum.
 Likewise, if you're marinating food with a brush, use a clean basting brush for basting cooked meat.
-Keep the grill clean between uses; this will eliminate the need to burn off built-up grease before cooking.
+Keep it clean between uses; this will eliminate the need to burn off built-up grease before cooking.

 Marinate your meat and poultry

 Marinating food that is headed for the charcoal grill is a good way to make the meal tastier.
 Do your marinating in the refrigerator and discard leftover marinade right away.
 Low-fat marinade is the healthy way to give meat and poultry a flavor-boost.

 Cook your steaks to an ideal temperature of around 145 degrees.
 Ground meat and all cuts of pork should reach at least 160 degrees, while poultry needs to get up to 165 degrees.
 A meat thermometer will give you an accurate reading.